pklaus/openwrt-vdsl-router/README.md

 #### vnstat

+vnstat is configured to store its database in the USB stick mounted to /mnt/external/.

 Check stats on the terminal with `vnstat --months` or on the luci web interface at: *Status* → *VnStat Traffic Monitor*.